openwfm/wrf-sfire-docs/docs/clusters_guide.md

 ### How to run with GPU on Colibri

  To use Colibri GPUs, do not use `--gres` but reserve a whole node by `--nodes=1`.
-Singularity containers work on Colibri, but current version of tensorflow does not support the CPUs on Colibri.
+Singularity containers work on Colibri, but current versions of tensorflow do not support the CPUs on Colibri.
 You can use an older version instead:

     #!/bin/bash
     #SBATCH --job-name=gpu